John Sculley: 1967–82: Pepsi-Cola

 Sculley joined the Pepsi-Cola division of PepsiCo in 1967 as a trainee, where he participated in a six-month training program at a bottling plant in Pittsburgh.
 In 1970, at the age of 30, Sculley became the company's youngest marketing vice-president.

 Sculley initiated one of the company's first consumer-research studies, an extended in-home product test in which 350 families participated.
 As a result of the research, Pepsi decided to launch new, larger, and more varied packages of their soft drinks, including the two-liter bottle Sculley worked with DuPont to develop.
 In 1970, Pepsi set out to dethrone Coca-Cola as the market leader of the industry, in what eventually became known as the Cola Wars.
-Pepsi began spending more on marketing and advertising, typically paying between US$200,000 and $300,000 for each television spot, while most companies spent between $15,000 and $75,000.
+Pepsi began spending more on marketing and advertising, typically paying between $200,000 and $300,000 for each television spot, while most companies spent between $15,000 and $75,000.
 With the Pepsi Generation campaign, Pepsi aimed to overturn Coca-Cola's classic marketing.

 In 1974, Sculley became president of PepsiCo's International Food Operations division, shortly after he visited a failing potato-chip factory in Paris.
-PepsiCo's food division was their only money-losing division, with revenues of US$83 million and losses of $156.5 million.
+PepsiCo's food division was their only money-losing division, with revenues of $83 million and losses of $156.5 million.
 To make the food division profitable, Sculley improved product quality, enhanced accounts, and established financial controls.
-Within three years, the food division was making US$300 million in revenues and $40 million in profit.
+Within three years, the food division was making $300 million in revenues and $40 million in profit.

 Sculley was best known at Pepsi for the Pepsi Challenge, an advertising campaign he started in 1975 to compete against Coca-Cola to gain market share, using heavily advertised taste tests.
 It claimed based on Sculley's own research that Pepsi-Cola tasted better than Coca-Cola.
 The Pepsi Challenge included a series of television advertisements that first aired in the early 1970s, featuring lifelong Coca-Cola drinkers participating in blind taste tests.
 Pepsi's soft drink was always chosen as the preferred product by the participant; however, these results have been criticized as being caused by Pepsi's sweetness, rather than its superior taste.

 The Pepsi Challenge was mostly targeted at the Texas market, where Pepsi had a significantly lower market share at the time.
 The campaign was successful, significantly increasing Pepsi's market share in that state.
-At the time the Pepsi Challenge was started, Sculley was senior vice-president of United States sales and marketing operations at Pepsi.
+At the time the Pepsi Challenge was started, Sculley was senior vice president of United States sales and marketing operations at Pepsi.
 Sculley himself took the taste test and picked Coke instead of Pepsi.

 In 1977, Sculley was named Pepsi's youngest-ever president.
 Although commonly called the CEO of Pepsi, this was never the case.
 At the time of his departure, Don Kendall was CEO of Pepsi.